-SBDCs with HBCUs in their states or regions should partner with their respective SBA Regional and District Offices and respective HBCU leadership (the university president, dean, chancellor, etc.) to enhance collaboration.
+SBDCs with MSIs in their states or regions should partner with their respective SBA Regional and District Offices and respective MSI leadership (such as the university president, dean, or chancellor) to enhance collaboration.
 This also includes onboarding new SBDC Service Centers that best support historically underserved communities where practicable for HBCUs and other MSIs.